The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Arkansas, US

 English

 David Johnson is a primary care provider, practicing in Internal Medicine in Searcy, Arkansas.
 Dr. Johnson is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Chronic Lymphocytic Leukemia (CLL), Coronary Heart Disease, Maturity Onset Diabetes of the Young, and Type 2 Diabetes (T2D).
-Dr. Johnson is currently accepting new patients.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Chronic Lymphocytic Leukemia (CLL), Maturity Onset Diabetes of the Young, Type 2 Diabetes (T2D), and Glucocorticoid-Remediable Aldosteronism.

 Experienced in Juvenile Myoclonic Epilepsy